georgepar/python-performance-tutorial/README.md

 ```

 Notice:
-- We provided type annotations by using Cython's builtin `cdef`
+- We provided type annotations using Cython's builtin `cdef`
-- We write C style code, but with Python syntax and utilities (e.g. garbage collection)
+- We write C style code, but with Python syntax and conveniences (e.g. garbage collection)

 We can compile Cython by running:
 ```bash